k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 A Stage can be added anyway in the flow.

-To add a Stage at the end of the flow, click on big plus sign in the empty Stage area.
+- To add a Stage to the end of the flow, click on big plus sign in the empty Stage area.

-To add a Stage in the middle of the flow, open the Stage context menu by clicking the three dots in the right corner of the Stage and select either **Insert After** or **Insert Before**.
+- To add a Stage in the middle of the flow, open the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) by clicking the three dots in the right corner of the Stage and select either **Insert After** or **Insert Before**.

-To delete a Stage, select **Delete** from the Stage context menu.
+- To delete a Stage, select **Delete** from the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu).
 If the Stage has a dependent branch, it will be deleted as well.

 ### How Do I Split or Merge the Stages?

 Each Stage can be split into two (and so on), so there can be several stages on the same dependency level.

-To split a Stage, open the Stage context menu by clicking the three dots in the right corner of the Stage and select  **Split**.
+To split a Stage, open the [Stage context menu](/articles/99_Broadway/18_broadway_flow_window.md#stage-context-menu) by clicking the three dots in the right corner of the Stage and select  **Split**.
 The Split logic depends on the position of the Stage in the flow and it includes the following rules:

 - The first Stage in the flow (root) can't be split.
 - If the Stage before the current Stage is not split, the current Stage will be split into two.